davew-msft/synapse/README.md

 ## Business Case Background

 Our company has hundreds of brick and mortar stores.
-Over their years of operation, they have amassed large amounts of historical data stored in disparate systems.
+Over the years, they have amassed large amounts of historical data stored in disparate systems.
 They wish to combine their historic data and tie it together with near real-time data streams to produce dashboard KPIs and machine learning models that enable them to make informed up to the minute decisions.

 Our company has over 5 years and 30 billion rows of transactional sales data in Oracle, finance data stored in SAP Hana, and marketing data in Teradata.
 They also monitor the data coming in from their social media Twitter account.